hwanghaihui-blip/PCRC/README.md

 - `tests/`: focused tests for core methods, schemas, data loaders, and smoke experiments.
 - `data/`, `rollouts/`, `figures/`, `tables/`, `reports/`, `audit/`: empty output directories created for local runs.

-This reader package is PCRC-only: it reproduces the paper's proposed method for the packaged main experiments.
-External comparator implementations, external-comparison run harnesses, and auxiliary method-variant study code are not bundled.

 ## Environment